Daniel Parke Custis

 Daniel Parke Custis (October 15, 1711 – July 8, 1757) was an American planter and politician who was the first husband of Martha Dandridge.
-After his death, Dandridge married George Washington, who later became the first president of the United States.
+After his death, his widow, Martha Dandridge Custis, married George Washington who later became the first president of the United States after it achieved independence.

 Early life and career

 Custis was born in York County, Virginia, on October 15, 1711.
 He was one of two children of John Custis IV (1678–1749), a powerful member of Virginia's Governor's Council, and Frances Parke Custis.
 The Custis family was one of the wealthiest and most socially prominent of Virginia.
-Custis's mother, Frances, was the daughter of Daniel Parke, Jr., a political enemy of the Custises.
+Custis' mother, Frances, was the daughter of Daniel Parke, a political enemy of the Custises, and his wife.

 As Daniel Custis was the sole male heir in the Custis family, he inherited the Southern plantations owned by his father.
-However, he did not choose to take a leading role in colonial Virginia politics.
+However, Custis did not choose to take a leading role in colonial Virginia politics.